ProFit: FAQs

 Can I run ProFit under Mac OS/X?

-Yes!
-I don't have a Mac OS/X machine so I can't verify this from personal experience.
-I'd like to thank Judith Cohn (Los Alamos National Lab), Nicola Ramsden (Dundee) and Michael Plevin (Toronto) for pointing out problems and testing that the code compiles.
+I would like to thank Judith Cohn (Los Alamos National Lab), Nicola Ramsden (Dundee) and Michael Plevin (Toronto) for pointing out problems and testing code for earlier versions.

 How can I run ProFit from a script?